fresns/plugin-manager/README.md

 ## About Plugin Manager

+Enhance Laravel Apps: Organized & Scalable

-`fresns/plugin-manager` is a Laravel package which created to manage your large Laravel app using modules.
-Plugin is like a Laravel application, it has some views, controllers or models.
-This package is supported and tested in Laravel 9.
+`fresns/plugin-manager` is a convenient Laravel extension package designed for modular management of your large-scale Laravel applications.
+Each plugin acts as an independent Laravel application or microservice, allowing you to define your own views, controllers and models.

 ## Install